gtoff/RAP_CHALLENGE_2025/README.md

 * ROS2 launchfiles can be complicated.
 We suggest you copy into your package the launchfiles you have used during the labs for doing similar things.

+## Troubleshooting

+Latest Pydantic version has some compatibility issues with langchain.
+Force installation of an older version if needed:

+    pip3 uninstall pydantic --break-system-packages
+    pip3 install --user pydantic==2.10.1 --break-system-packages